eltonyeh/eltonyeh/README.md

 - 👋 Hi, I’m @eltonyeh
 - 👀 I’m interested in math, classical music, and chess
 - 🌱 I’m currently learning distributed graph algorithms
-- 💞️ I’m looking for a PhD position
 - 📫 How to reach me yehyucheng1030@gmail.com

 <!---